I need to create something that has not been seen before, not what you already know.

 What inspires me most is to be able to contribute through creation, honesty and evolution have become the values that govern my personal and artistic life.
 But people and 'life' are my biggest influence, the colors and the Mexican culture have become an essential part of my life and it bursts into my creation, and the experimentation of the streets of Montmartre give me a mystical quality that I recover every time I walk through them again, I need to create to feel that I contribute and to visualize that evolution.

-Art is my reason d'être, if I don't paint I have a hard time, everything revolves around it, without art I don't exist.
+Art is my reason it's my being, if I don't paint I have a hard time, everything revolves around it, without art I don't exist.
 It becomes a continuous confrontation, sculpture, painting, interventions, all are battles that I have already faced, I am motivated by the fear of being able to face something new, fear is still present in my work and I work to release it, to reach an artistic explosion.

 My work speaks in singular, in my beginnings I was able to transmit a plural message becoming an emissary of a contaminated message.
 Currently my experimentation, while elusive of tradition, I am oriented to create an individual message full of energy, with the objective that it can be released after its experimentation to provoke a personal or social transformation in whoever has consumed it.
 My work presents life as the main theme, existentialism and overcoming, the permanent dichotomy between tradition and modernity, sincerity and the claim of love as the main world order.

 The main conditioner of life is color, and in my work it is very important and works as a transmitter, my synaesthetic reality has made me turn it into an obsession.
 I do not use a fixed palette, the chromatic composition becomes part of the message in each of my works.
 With color I look for the most primal reactions in people, I want to respect this message and be honest in that I experience something new by influencing the sensory experience.